-With the growing realisation of CAFM’s potential as a true enterprise system, introducing more all-encompassing solutions from the outset will be prioritised moving forward.
-As more and more organisations begin to adopt this technology and reap the benefits from it, the focus is developing it further for greater ease of use and integration with an ever-evolving digital business landscape.
+With the growing realization of CAFM’s potential as a true enterprise system, introducing more all-encompassing solutions from the outset will be prioritized moving forward.
+As more and more organizations begin to adopt this technology and reap the benefits from it, the focus is developing it further for greater ease of use and integration with an ever-evolving digital business landscape.

 We also anticipate that the emergence and influence of both the IoT and AI will continue to be driving forces in CAFM software, with the outcome of more predictive maintenance and enhanced synergy between the various assets, systems and people within a building.

 Of course, whatever the future of CAFM holds, we’re committed to playing a part in shaping and guiding it.
 For over three decades we have transformed the way businesses and teams operate, allowing them to run smarter, safer and more efficiently.
 As we continue to refine and enhance our offering, it will always be with that goal in mind.

 At MRI, our industry-leading technology delivers absolute accessibility for owner/occupiers and global scalability to the world’s largest service providers.
 We are giving FM professionals the power to take control of their portfolios, harness valuable data and make meaningful strategic decisions to revolutionize the way they work.